elliotenglish/knowledge_base/machine_learning.md

 ### Sparse Models

-Sparsity is not merely a way to accelerate neural networks, it is integral to designing scalable architectures.
+Sparsity is not merely a way to accelerate neural networks, it is integral to design scalable architectures.

 References:
 - https://dynamic-sparsity.github.io/